CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tabs >}}

-The following example configuration shows how BGP add-path TX is used to advertise the best path learned from each AS:
+The following example configuration shows how BGP add-path TX is used to advertise the best path learned from each AS.

 | <div style="width:500px">   |    |
 | -- | -- |